Dylan-George-Field/Dylan-George-Field.github.io/_posts/CRF250Rally/2020-07-05-pro-taper-grips.md

 <h3>Installation</h3>
 <p>
   The throttle grip is hard to install.
 It's too small for the tube.
 I shaved down the plastic burs on the throttle tube and sanded it down to make the diameter smaller.
-I lubed it with a heap of Windex.
-It takes a lot of elbow grease to get it on.
+I used cable ties to thread it over some heated handgrip elements with a lot of difficulty.
 </p>

 <picture>